1 – Out with the Old (Make Room for the New)

-It’s very hard to believe that Christmas is less than two months away.
-It’s even harder to believe that this year will be over in two months!
+It’s very hard to believe that Christmas is less than three months away.
+It’s even harder to believe that this year will be over in three months!

 If you’re like me, feeling like time is slipping between the cracks of your fingers, it’s time to prepare for Christmas.

 While I haven’t started shopping yet I do have my budget in place (thanks to small earnings made through the year.)
-If you are looking for some ways to earn money to pay for Christmas here ten tried and true ways to do just that.
+If you are looking for some ways to earn money for Christmas here are ten tried and true ways to do just that.

 # 1 – Out with the Old (Make Room for the New)